Unnecessary health care: Reduction efforts

 Utilization management (utilization review) has evolved over decades among both public and private payers in an attempt to reduce overuse.
 In this effort, insurers employ physicians to review the actions of other physicians and detect overuse.
 Utilization review has a poor reputation among most clinicians as a corrupted system in which utilization reviewers have their own perverse incentives (i.e., find ways to deny coverage no matter what) and in some cases are not practicing physicians, lacking real-world clinical insight or wisdom.
 Results of a recent systematic review found that many studies focused more on reductions in utilization than in improving clinically meaningful measures.

 The 2010 U.S. health care reform, the Patient Protection and Affordable Care Act, did not contain serious strategies to reduce overuse; "the public has made it clear that it does not want to be told what medical care it can and cannot have."
 Uwe Reinhardt, a health economist at Princeton, said "the minute you attack overutilization, you will be called a Nazi before the day is out".

 Professional societies and other groups have begun to push for policy changes that would encourage clinicians to avoid providing unnecessary care.
 Most physicians accept that laboratory tests are overused, but "it remains difficult to persuade them to consider the possibility that they, too, might be overutilizing laboratory tests."

 In November 2011, the American Board of Internal Medicine Foundation began the Choosing Wisely campaign, which aims to raise awareness of overtreatment and change physician behavior by publicizing lists of tests and treatments that are often overused, and which doctors and patients should try to avoid.

+The Clinical and Laboratory Standards Institute (CLSI) issued a 2017 guideline, "Developing and Managing a Medical Laboratory (Test) Utilization Program (GP49)", to help laboratories establish stewardship programs.